 Further Complications with HPV

-- HPV may lead to cervical cancer in females, as well as cancer in the vulva, anus, vagina, throat, and mouth.
+- HPV may lead to cervical cancer in females, as well as cancer of the vulva, anus, vagina, throat, and mouth.
 Each year about 10,000 women in the U.S. get cervical cancer and over a third of those die from it.

-- In males, HPV may lead to cancer in the penis, anus, mouth and throat
+- In males, HPV may lead to cancer in the penis, anus, mouth, and throat